senpaibot8267/rclone-scripts/README.md

    - `RCLONE_MOUNT_OPTIONS`: Set your desired rclone mount options, such as caching and permissions.
    - `RCLONE_CONF`: Specify the path to your `rclone.conf` file.
    - `BASE_MOUNT_PATH`: Define the base directory where remote directories will be mounted.
+   - `BASE_MERGE_PATH`: Define the base directory where MergerFS will merge the mounted directories.
    - `GENERATED_SCRIPT`: Choose a name for the generated script file.

 3. Save the script after making the necessary changes.